 I was educated in Singapore for the entirety of my schooling, before returning to the UK to read Veterinary Medicine at the University of Bristol.
 During these studies, I frequently saw practice with Isabelle Vets as I have family on the Island and upon graduation, joined the Practice as an associate veterinary surgeon.
 After completing my elective in Neurology as a student, I have retained a keen interest in pursuing this area of medicine.
 I also have an enthusiasm for wildlife, having had placements at Durrell Wildlife Park as well as with bigger game species out in South Africa.
 As a result, I have taken on the responsibility of the veterinary work at the GSPCA.

-Veterinary nurses and veterinary care assistants are by nature caring people and Isabelle Vets presently employs about eleven veterinary nurses and care assistants as part of our dedicated team.
+Veterinary nurses and veterinary care assistants are by nature caring people and Isabelle Vets presently employs about a number of veterinary nurses and care assistants as part of our dedicated team.

 I am a senior nurse who has been nursing at Isabelle’s since 2001 and qualified in 2008.
 I have numerous responsibilities in ensuring that the hospital and surgical sites run smoothly as well as running nursing clinics.
 One of my main interests in practice are rabbits for which I am responsible for organising our successful, annual, ‘Happy Hoppy Bunny Month’.
 I have a love for dogs particularly Dobermans and own a Miniature Pinscher called ‘Miller’.
 My spare time is spent with my husband and two daughters.